 Accidental deletion of Salesforce data

 Employees are human.
 Because of this, accidents happen!
-A record (or multiple records) can easily be deleted by users and employees.
+A record (or multiple records) Users and employees can easily delete records.
 Deleting records could be due to miscommunication, forgetting to remove a contact from being deleted, and many other mishaps.
 This is why proper training and having a trusted backup/recovery solution is so important.

 Purposeful deletion of Salesforce data